wagoid/wg-wistia-uploader/README.md

 # wg-wistia-uploader

 A directive for easily uploading files to wistia using Blueimp File Upload plugin.
+Live project can be seen [here](https://wagoid.github.io/wg-wistia-uploader/).

 # Dependencies